dadaycm/Learning-daily/tech_skills/git.md

 ### for part which has been staged already
 git diff HEAD
 git reset HEAD filename
+> it change the file status from staged back to working (unstaged)

 ## history of my job
 rails new ...